FANZ

 For security, the chatbot only resends tickets to the original purchase email.
 If the user purchased with a different email than the one they're providing, the bot will indicate that no purchases were found with that email.

-Currently, leads are saved in the chatbot conversations section.
+Currently, leads are saved in the chatbot conversations section and visible in the Inbox.
 From there you can export them or review them manually for follow-up.

 Require contact to chat asks for contact info upfront — the visitor must provide their email or phone before the chat unlocks.
 Lead capture only asks for contact info when the bot can't answer a question.
 They can't be active at the same time.
 Use "Require contact" when you want guaranteed follow-up capability for every conversation; use "Lead capture" for a less intrusive approach.

-Yes, you can disable the chatbot directly from this menu.
+Yes, you can disable the chatbot directly from General settings.
 When disabled, visitors won't see the chat bubble on your site.
+Connected channels are paused but remain connected.

-Yes, the chatbot is optimized to work on both desktop and mobile devices.
+Yes, the chatbot widget is optimized for both desktop and mobile devices.
+The Inbox and settings are also accessible from mobile browsers.

-You have three ways to train the bot:
+You have several ways to train the bot:

-The more questions and answers you add, the more queries it will resolve automatically.
+The more knowledge sources and FAQs you add, the more queries the bot will resolve automatically.